mohamedhisham404/mohamedhisham404/README.md

 ### Hi there 👋
+##As a computer science student with a strong skill set in C++, Python, OOP, and
+SQL, I am seeking a data analyst position where I can utilize these skills.
+With experience in Numpy, Pandas, data visualization, and competitive programming, I am confident in my ability to make data-driven decisions.
+Additionally, my background in math and statistics enhances my understanding of data analysis.
 <!--
 **mohamedhisham404/mohamedhisham404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.